wesngu28/wesngu28.com/README.md

 My personal portfolio/website, a project made in Astro with Tailwind and SolidJS integrations.

-This is a migration of a Next.js website [here](https://github.com/wesngu28/wesngu28.com-nextjs).

-#### Stack
+### Stack
-1. Astro - a static site builder and ssr framework implementing the islands architecture for fast load
+1. [Astro](https://astro.build/) - a static site builder and ssr framework implementing the islands architecture for fast load
-2. Tailwind - a CSS utility class library to make working with css feel more elegant and smooth
+2. [Tailwind](https://tailwindcss.com/) - a CSS utility class library to make working with css feel more elegant and smooth
-3. SolidJS - a javascript framework similar to react that sheds the virtual dom dependency
+3. [SolidJS](https://www.solidjs.com/) - a javascript framework similar to react that sheds the virtual dom dependency
-4. MapboxJS

-#### Contents
+### Contents
 / - Index page, normal stuff you'd expect detailing skills and projects

 / - About page, extra fluff and Javascript practice for me